Stoicism is a philosophy of two halves:

 – Epictetus, Discourses, 3.24.31–36

 It’s the ability to face difficult situations, adversity, and challenges head-on without being overwhelmed by fear or uncertainty.
-In Stoicism, courage is about standing up for what is right, even when it’s difficult or unpopular, and staying true to our principles in the face of opposition.
+In ancient Greece, courage was about standing up for what is right, even when it’s difficult or unpopular, and staying true to our principles in the face of opposition.

 Seneca once wrote: